 The platform does not send individual messages for any additional replies on the post.
-However, the learner automatically receives a daily digest email message that summarizes additional activity on the post.
-For more information, see Receiving Notifications and receiving daily digests.
+For more information, see Receiving Notifications.

 16.3 Bulk Email Messages from the Course Team

 For courses on edx.org, you can send bulk email messages to course participants directly from the instructor dashboard: in the LMS, select Instructor, and then select Email.